Carlos Tejas

 Carlos Rodrigo Tejas Pastén (born October 4, 1971) is a Chilean former professional footballer who played as a goalkeeper.

 International career

 Tejas was in Chile's squad for the 1997 Copa América and 1998 FIFA World Cup.
 In addition, he played for Chile B against England B on February 10, 1998.
 Chile won by 2–1.

 Personal life

 He is the father of Carla Tejas, who played for Chile U17 (women) as a goalkeeper just like him.

+Coaching career

+Tejas has served as goalkeeping coach for Academia Deportiva Coquimbo and Provincial Ovalle.